I Am that I Am

-"I Am that I Am" is a common English translation of the Hebrew phrase אֶהְיֶה אֲשֶׁר אֶהְיֶה (’ehye ’ăšer ’ehye; /he/), which appears in the Bible (Exodus 3:14).
-The phrase is also rendered as "I am who (I) am", "I will become what I choose to become", "I am what I am", "I will be what I will be", "I create what(ever) I create", or "I am the Existing One".
+"I Am that I Am" is a common English translation of the Hebrew phrase אֶהְיֶה אֲשֶׁר אֶהְיֶה (’ehye ’ăšer ’ehye; /he/), which appears in the Hebrew Bible (book of Exodus 3:14).
+The phrase is also translated as "I am who I am", "I am that (I) am", "I will become what I choose to become", "I am what I am", "I will be what I will be", "I create what(ever) I create", or "I am the Existing One".

 Etymology

 אֶהְיֶה אֲשֶׁר אֶהְיֶה (’ehye ’ăšer ’ehye) is the first of three responses given to Moses when he asks for God's name in Exodus 3:13-15.
 The word אֶהְיֶה (’Ehyeh) is the first person singular imperfective form of הָיָה (hayah), 'to be', and owing to the peculiarities of Hebrew grammar can mean both 'I am' and 'I will be'.
 The meaning of the longer phrase ’ehyeh ’ăšer ’ehyeh is debated, and might be seen as a promise ('I will be with you') or as statement of incomparability ('I am without equal').

-Biblical Hebrew did not distinguish between grammatical tenses.
-It instead had an aspectual system in which the perfect denoted any actions that have been completed, and imperfect denoted any actions that are not yet completed.
-Additionally, if a verb form was prefixed by וַ־ (wa-), its aspect was inverted; a verb conjugated in the imperfect and prefixed by וַ־ would read as the perfect, while a verb conjugated in the perfect and prefixed by וַ־ would read as the imperfect.
-The word אֶהְיֶה (ehyeh) is the first-person singular imperfect form of hayah, 'to be', which in Modern Hebrew indicates the future tense 'I will be'; however, it lacks the prefix וַ־ which would necessitate this reading in Biblical Hebrew.
-It therefore may be translated as 'I am', but also as a modal form such as 'I may be', 'I would be', 'I could be', etc. Accordingly, the whole phrase can be rendered in English not only as 'I am that I am' but also as 'I will be what I will be' or 'I will be who I will be', or 'I shall prove to be whatsoever I shall prove to be' or even 'I will be because I will be'.
+Grammatical tense in Biblical Hebrew was purely aspectual rather than temporal; that is to say, verbs did not morphologically indicate when they happened, only whether they were complete.
+The perfect tense denoted any actions that have been completed, and imperfect denoted any actions that are not yet completed.
+Additionally, if a verb form was prefixed by וַ- (wa-), its aspect was inverted; a verb conjugated in the imperfect and prefixed by וַ- would read as the perfect, while a verb conjugated in the perfect and prefixed by וַ- would read as the imperfect.
+The word אֶהְיֶה (ehyeh) is the first-person singular imperfect form of hayah, 'to be', which in Modern Hebrew indicates the future tense 'I will be'; however, it lacks the prefix וַ- which would necessitate this reading in Biblical Hebrew.

+In English, it is necessary to attach a time to a verb, so ehyeh must be forced into one possible meaning in translation.
+It therefore may be translated as 'I am', 'I was' or 'I will be', but also as a modal form such as 'I may be', 'I would be', 'I could be', etc. Likewise, the relative pronoun אֲשֶׁר (asher) can equally be 'who', 'what', 'that' or 'which'.
+Accordingly, since the tense system 'by no means corresponds to that of modern English', the whole phrase can be rendered in English not only as 'I am that I am' but also as or 'I will be who I will be', 'I am he who endures' or 'I shall prove to be whatsoever I shall prove to be' or even 'I will be because I will be'.